domain-independent-dp/didp-rs/didppy/docs/papers.rst

     * This paper parallelizes :class:`~didppy.CABS`.

-* Ryo Kuroiwa and J. Christopher Beck. `Domain-Independent Dynamic Programming <https://doi.org/10.1016/j.artint.2026.104506>`_. *Artificial Intelligence*.
-2026.
+* Ryo Kuroiwa and J. Christopher Beck. `Domain-Independent Dynamic Programming <https://doi.org/10.1016/j.artint.2026.104506>`_. *Artificial Intelligence.* 2026.

     * This paper provides formal definitions of the modeling language and solvers for DIDP.
 It also introduces DIDP models for the orienteering problem with time windows and the multi-dimensional knapsack problem.